-- 14. Managing Uncertainty Reviewers note that the report would benefit from an integrated treatment of the sources of uncertainty.
-An inventory, characterization and sensitivity assessment of sources, then yields a process to manage uncertainty effectively, such that its negative effects can reduced, or eliminated.
+- 15. Managing Uncertainty (Bins 2 or 3)- Reviewers note that the report would benefit from an integrated treatment of the sources of uncertainty.
+An inventory, characterization, and sensitivity assessment of sources, then yields a process to manage uncertainty effectively, such that its negative effects can be reduced, or eliminated.
 Uncertainty issues are discussed throughout the report, and are key to many of key decisions made for choosing methods of analysis, time series data, etc. Management of uncertainty moving forward is noted by authors but should be explicitly addressed as risks that could potentially affect outcomes of the MFL reevaluation.
-Sources of uncertainty in this MFL setting process include: - a.
+Sources of uncertainty in this MFL setting process include, but may not be limited to: - a.
 Groundwater and surface water modeling - b.
 Surface water modeling - c.
-Water budgets develop, including hydrologic time series needed - d.
-Reference flow developed for assess impacts of historic consumptive use - e.
+Water budgets development, including hydrologic time series needed - d.
+Reference flow developed for assessing impacts of historic consumptive use - e.
 Selection of relevant WRVs, and subsequent parameterization of the assessment's metrics - f.
 Water quality Impairments affected by flow or level - g.
+Effects of climate change

+This requested uncertainty assessment and management should be evaluated in the interactive screening process, outlined in Item 3 above.
+Following the ranking of significant harm risk factors, the actions needed to resolve or acknowledge risk for causing significant harm concerns will be sorted into Bins 2 and 3a for those that need be resolved prior to going to GB, while remaining sources can be retained in Bin 3b as elements of the AM uncertainty plan, codified in subsequent updates to the MFL report, and carried through to the fifth year evaluation following GB's adoption.
+Stakeholders submitted similar comments: OUC (20 comments), Liquid Solutions (comments 1 through 4), Mr. Angel Martin (comments 1 through 4), and Mr. Mike Cliburn (comments 1 through 8).
+Comment 15 is assigned to Bins 2 and 3a, resolve prior to seeking adoption by Governing Board.

-Effects of climate change - 15.
-This requested uncertainty assessment and management should be done as part of the Phase 1 Uncertainty evaluation.
-Stakeholders submitted similar comments: Arcadis (20 comments), Liquid Solutions (comments 1 through 4), Mr. Angel Martin (comments 1 though 4), and Mr. Mike Cliburn (comment 1 through 8). - 16.
-District should proceed cautiously in applying MFL metrics to springs with very low average/median flows.
-Same comment submitted by Rob Denis of Liquid Solutions, on behalf of Orange Conty Utilities (OCU).
-BFA recommends that this be addressed in the Phase 1 AM uncertainty evaluation.
-Stakeholders submitted similar comments: Arcadis (comment24), Liquid Solutions (comments 1 through 4). - 17.
-Applying Adaptive Management (AM to District's ongoing MFLs establishment for the Wekiva River system) reviewers notes that the report does include adaptive management (AM) framework into subsequent phases of this MFL reevaluation.
-BFA PRs recommend that AM approach be applied to this MFL setting effort and used as a guiding principle.
-BFA recommends that this be addressed in the Phase 1 AM uncertainty evaluation.
-Stakeholders submitted similar comments: Arcadis (comment X), Liquid Solutions (comment 2),
+- 16. Concern over setting MFLs for very low flow springs in the Wekiva River system (Bin 2) District should proceed cautiously in applying MFL metrics to springs with very low average/median flows.
+BFA assigns this concern to Bin 2 recommending that District resolve the question prior to seeking GB approval.
+Stakeholders submitted similar comments: OUC (comment 24), and Liquid Solutions (comments 1 through 4).
+Peer reviewers suggest that this may be resolved by establishing regional MFLs as controlling for compliance MFL(s) for this system. - 17.
+Applying Adaptive Management (AM to District's ongoing MFLs establishment for the Wekiva River system) (Bin 2) reviewers note that the report does include adaptive management (AM) framework into subsequent phases of this MFL reevaluation.
+BFA PRs recommend that principles of AM be applied to this MFL setting effort and used as a guiding principle.
+BFA assigns comment 17 to Bin 2 recommending that District resolve the question prior to seeking GB approval.
+However, it is recognized that do now, Bins 2 and 3a, (prior to Governing Board action) is not intended to be iterative, but rather completed to address questions and uncertainties that may materially affect recommendations for these MFLs.
+Stakeholders submitted similar comments: OUC (comment X), Liquid Solutions (comment 2).
+Comment 17 is assigned to Bin 2.